Customer information for Supported Housing

 The forum meets every three months to discuss how the service can move forward.

-If you would like to be involved with the forum, or any other aspects of helping to shape Grand Union's services, please complete our Getting Involved form.
+If you would like to be involved with the forum, or any other aspects of helping to shape our services, please complete our Getting Involved form.